 Over the weekend, I read an interesting CompTIA article based on a survey of 500 businesses regarding planning for modern IT architectures.
 Much of the content didn’t surprise me: IT planning has been and will continue to be a challenge based on business needs, budget cycles and more.
+There are more and more training and qualification opportunities emerging all the time, like the clo-001, that help businesses to make sure their IT staff are up to date with and capable of handling new developments in the field.
+However, these constantly have to be balanced against a budget.
 I dealt with those same challenges for 15 years at Fortune 100 companies during my stint in IT.

 Towards the end of the article, however, was a bit of a surprise: According to the survey data, CompTIA found that internet of things (IoT) activities have decreased in 2017 from the prior year.